wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 List the recipe summary under each recipe using the plug-in.
 This way you will keep your posts, offer easily readable recipe and at the same time make each your recipe search engine friendly.

-We automatically add Schema.org micro-formats which togather with added nutritional information will make you recipe even more attractive for Google.
+We automatically add Schema.org micro-formats which together with added nutritional information will make you recipe even more attractive for Google.

+Any recipe formatted with the plugin will be immediately distributed and searchable on www.Edamam.com and on Edamam's mobile recipe search apps for Android and iOS.

 See a quick demo on how you can format any recipe in 45 seconds - http://www.youtube.com/watch?v=ChgNi2mP3OA